 The Royal Hawaiian, also known as the Pink Palace of the Pacific, is no secret to beautiful iconic-imagery.
 It’s a real-life Instagram heaven.
 Earlier this year we traveled to Oahu for a six-night stay at the Pink Palace.
 We called Honolulu our home base while spending time exploring Waikiki, the North Shore, Kailua, and more.
-Based on what we had seen online, we had high expectations of the Royal Hawaiian, and after our week-long stay, we can easily say it did not disappoint.
+Based on what we had seen online, we had high expectations of the Royal Hawaiian, and after our week-long getaway, we can easily say it did not disappoint.
 Read on to see why.

-it’s pink and so are the pool chairs
+It’s pink and so are the pool chairs

 There are two tower options at the Royal Hawaiian – the Mailani tower, and the Historic Wing.
 The Mailani tower is the newer, taller tower that overlooks the Pacific.
 Every room has a view.
 The rooms are a bit more modern, and the focus is the pool/ocean views outside.
 The Historic Wing has a more traditional feel as you would expect, but the rooms have vibrant pink accents making them fun as well.